SCRA State Laws: Comprehensive Guide for Legal Compliance

 735 Ill.
 Comp.
 Stat. §§ 5/15-1501.5, 5/15-1501.6, 330 Ill.Comp.Stat. §60/5.1

-Active duty service members (including members of the Illinois National Guard or any reserve component of the Armed Forces of the United States) may apply for a 90-day stay of foreclosure proceedings or a reduction in monthly payments for up to 90 days.
-Illinois courts can postpone proceedings if state or federal military service fails to meet pre-service obligations.
+Active duty members, including a reserve component or Illinois National Guard, may apply for a 90-day foreclosure stay or a reduction of monthly payments for up to 90 days.
+The courts can postpone proceedings if military service fails to meet pre-service obligations.

 Indiana